alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 With minimal effort, it is possible to use the sonoff DW1 in Themis or Emoncms

-# adding a row of board to board connectors to use with an UART2USB programming cable
+# adding a row of board to board connectors to connect a UART2USB programming cable
 before soldering
 ![before soldering](assets/before_soldering_small.png)
 after soldering